 We sell electricity on the wholesale market and heat on the local markets.
 We supply heat for some 380,000 households in Chelyabinsk, Tyumen and Ozersk.
 Fortum has more than five decades experience working in Russia.

-Fortum owns eight power plants in the Chelyabinsk and Tyumen regions.
-The plants are mainly gas-fired combined heat and power (CHP) plants.
-In the end of the second quarter of 2016, the electricity production capacity of our plants in Russia was 4,440 MW and the heat production capacity 9,920 MW.
+Fortum owns eight power plants in the Chelyabinsk and Tyumen regions, mainly gas-fired combined heat and power (CHP) capacity.
+In the end of the third quarter of 2016, the electricity production capacity of our plants in Russia was 4,440 MW and the heat production capacity 9,920 MW.
 This represents about 34% of our overall electricity production capacity and about 73% of our heat production capacity*.
-Fortum employs about 3,800 people in Russia.
+Fortum employs about 3,700 people in Russia.

 We also have a 29.5% holding in TGC-1, which owns and operates hydro and thermal power plants in North-Western Russia as well as heat distribution networks in St. Petersburg.